Why should body paragraphs have topic sentences?

 Topic sentences offer a very useful tool for both the writer and the reader in that they help signpost the essay and guide its argument structure.
 When written successfully, these sentences should form a clear connection between the topic in the introductory thesis statement and the main ideas being explored in the supporting details of the body paragraph.

-For the twelve best tips about writing effective topic sentences, continue studying with Lesson 2 of this short course – and remember to unlock our helpful worksheets.
+For the twelve best tips about writing effective topic sentences, continue studying with Chapter 2 of this academic reader – and remember to unlock our helpful worksheets.

-Lesson 2 explores the topic: How can I write effective academic topic sentences?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: How can I write effective academic topic sentences?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

-Lesson 3 explores the topic: What are examples of the 7 types of topic sentence?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: What are examples of the 7 types of topic sentence?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.